-When the return receipt is not signed by the addressee himself, is it necessary that inquiry be made concerning the identity of the recipient, his relationship to the addressee or his connection with the place of delivery?
+When the return receipt is not signed by the addressee, is it necessary that inquiry be made concerning the identity of the recipient, the relationship to the addressee or the connection with the place of delivery?
 Standard G:

-No, unless there are other factors which would be sufficient to create a reasonable doubt in the mind of the examiner concerning the propriety of the delivery.

-Comment G:

-The fact that the record fails to reveal any apparent relationship between the recipient and the addressee or the place of delivery is not of itself sufficient ground for questioning the propriety of the delivery.
-In the absence of other circumstances which would create a reasonable doubt in the mind of the examiner, it should ordinarily be presumed that delivery was made by the postal authorities to an appropriate person at a proper address.
-If the circumstances as a whole are sufficient to create such a doubt, satisfactory proof of ultimate delivery to the addressee himself should be required.
+No, unless there are other factors which would be sufficient to create a reasonable doubt in the mind of the examining attorney concerning the propriety of the delivery.
+Comment G: The fact that the record fails to reveal any apparent relationship between the recipient and the addressee or the place of delivery is not of itself sufficient ground for questioning the propriety of the delivery.
+In the absence of other circumstances which would create a reasonable doubt in the mind of the examining attorney, it should ordinarily be presumed that delivery was made by the postal authorities to an appropriate person at a proper address.
+If the circumstances as a whole are sufficient to create such a doubt, satisfactory proof of ultimate delivery to the addressee should be required.
 If furnished, such proof should be made a matter of record.
 (See Comment A, above.)

-(Amended effective November 11, 1972; originally effective April 29, 1971)

-9.2 PROCESS - NAME UNKNOWN

-Does Rule 15(D) require personal service in a case covered by R.C.
-Sec.
-2703.24?
+(Amended November 11, 1972; originally effective April 29, 1971) 9.2 PROCESS - NAME UNKNOWN Problem A: Does Rule 15(D) of the Ohio Rules of Civil Procedure require personal service in a case covered by Ohio Revised Code Section 2703.24?
+Standard A:

 (Effective April 29, 1971)

-9.3 OHIO RULES OF CIVIL PROCEDURE- OUT-OF-COUNTY PROCEEDINGS
+9.3 OHIO RULES OF CIVIL PROCEDURE - OUT-OF-COUNTY PROCEEDINGS

+Problem A:

-Should objection to the record title be made if a certified copy of the proceedings is not filed with the certified copy of the judgment transmitted in accordance with Civil Rule 3(F)?
+Should an objection be made to a title if a certified copy of the proceedings is not filed with the certified copy of the judgment transmitted in accordance with Rule 3(G) of the Ohio Rules of Civil Procedure?

+Standard A: